Becoming a Docent

 What are the benefits of being a docent?

 Docents receive specialized training by museum staff and professional speakers.
-Those who complete the training will emerge with a comprehensive understanding of the museum’s collections as well as practical skills in public engagement and community outreach.
+Those who complete the training will emerge with a comprehensive understanding of the museum’s collections as well as practical skills in public engagement.
 Additionally, they will learn best practices regarding diversity, equity, inclusion, and accessibility.

 Docents are invited to special events and parties throughout the year in addition to an annual volunteer recognition luncheon.
 We emphasize community building as much as continued education.
 Philbrook is a place to make lifelong friendships and to be a part of an amazing team.